Gedendhar-5/AI-Career-Copilot/README.md

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for more information.© 2026 Gege

 ---